 Fujifilm X-E3 versus Canon 77D

-The Fujifilm X-E3 and the Canon EOS 77D (called Canon 9000D in some regions) are two digital cameras that were officially introduced, respectively, in September 2017 and February 2017.
+The Fujifilm X-E3 and the Canon EOS 77D are two digital cameras that were officially introduced, respectively, in September 2017 and February 2017.
 The X-E3 is a mirrorless interchangeable lens camera, while the 77D is a DSLR.
 Both cameras are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixel.

-An illustration of the physical size and weight of the Fujifilm X-E3 and the Canon 77D is provided in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Fujifilm X-E3 and the Canon 77D.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the X-E3 – represents 100 percent across all the size and weight measures).
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the X-E3 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 77D is considerably larger (46 percent) than the Fujifilm X-E3.
 Moreover, the 77D is substantially heavier (60 percent) than the X-E3.
-Cameras that are aimed at professionals or semi-pros tend to be a bit bulkier in order to give them the necessary environmental and shock resistance.
 In this context, it is worth noting that neither the X-E3 nor the 77D are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Both cameras have similarly sized sensors, but DSLRs have a larger flange-to-focal plane distance than mirrorless cameras, which imposes contraints on the optical engineering process and generally leads to bigger and heavier lenses.
 You can find an overview of optics for the two cameras in the Fujinon X Lens Catalog (X-E3) and the Canon EF Lens Catalog (77D).
 Mirrorless cameras, such as the Fujifilm X-E3, have moreover the advantage that they have a relatively short flange to focal plane distance and can thus use many lenses from other systems via adapters.